Search

 France holds municipal elections on March 15 and 22, 2026 across ~35,000 communes—mayors are deeply trusted locally and these votes serve as a barometer ahead of the 2027 presidential race.

-PARIS, March 5 (Reuters) - France will hold municipal elections on March 15 and 22, votes seen as a key test ahead of next year's presidential election.
+PARIS, March 22 (Reuters) - France holds the second round of municipal elections on Sunday, the last major ballot ahead of next year's presidential election.

-The two-round ballot will measure the strength of the far-right National Rally (RN) and showcase what types of alliances could emerge in an increasingly fragmented landscape.
+The vote will help measure the strength of the far-right National Rally (RN) and show how increasingly fragmented France's political landscape has become.

 Why French Municipal Elections Matter

-Heading nearly 35,000 communes - from major cities to villages with only a few dozen residents - mayors are France's most trusted elected officials, seen by voters as the political figures closest to their daily concerns.
+Heading nearly 35,000 communes - from major cities to villages with only a few dozen residents - mayors are France's most trusted elected officials.

 What is at Stake for the RN

-The anti-immigration, eurosceptic party, which has so far struggled to make meaningful gains at a local level, is treating the March votes as a critical step toward building momentum for the 2027 presidential ballot.
+The anti-immigration, eurosceptic party, which has struggled to make meaningful gains at a local level and only won about a dozen cities in the previous municipal elections in 2020, has been treating the March votes as a critical step toward building momentum for the 2027 presidential ballot.

 Which Cities and Parties to Watch

-- The hard-left France Unbowed, which like the RN has never been strong in local elections, is also hoping to make gains, including in the Seine-Saint-Denis area where it has several members of parliament.
+- The hard-left France Unbowed (LFI), which like the RN has never been strong in local elections, is also hoping to make gains.

 - The conservative Republicans (LR) have lost heavily in the last national elections but have long been strong in municipal elections.